 This section contains information about the role of supervisors and college advisers, and includes contact details for departmental Director of Graduate Studies, CDT Course Directors and the MPLS Graduate Office.

 Each graduate student is assigned a supervisor, who is your primary source of information and guidance.
-Usually, your supervisor will have been appointed some time before you arrive in Oxford, but in some departments and in some circumstances (e.g. if you are from an overseas country, and have not had an opportunity to visit the department beforehand or if your research programme has a significant taught element in the first year, such as Doctoral Training Programmes) the appointment may be made later, once you have had the chance to meet members of staff to discuss possible project areas in more depth or until you have completed the taught components.If you are unhappy with the arrangements for your supervision, particularly if you want to change your supervisor, you should first try to discuss the situation with your present supervisor.
+Usually, your supervisor will have been appointed some time before you arrive in Oxford, but in some departments and in some circumstances (e.g. if you are from an overseas country, and have not had an opportunity to visit the department beforehand or if your research programme has a significant taught element in the first year, such as the Doctoral Training Programmes) the appointment may be made later, once you have had the chance to meet members of staff to discuss possible project areas in more depth or until you have completed the taught components.If you are unhappy with the arrangements for your supervision, particularly if you want to change your supervisor, you should first try to discuss the situation with your present supervisor.
 If, for any reason, you do not wish to do this, then you should contact the Director of Graduate Studies for your department.
 Your College Adviser or Tutor for Graduates may also be able to give informal advice.
 It is the responsibility of the relevant Director of Graduate Studies to approve a change of supervisor.

 DIRECTOR OF GRADUATE STUDIES (DGS) & DOCTORAL TRAINING PROGRAMMES COURSE DIRECTORS